Glossary

 Forbearance of a Federal Loan

-A limited and specified period of time during which a borrower of a federal educational loan, because of hardship, is permitted to postpone or reduce loan payments.
-Also, forbearance may be given for circumstances that are not covered by deferment.
-To qualify for forbearance, the borrower must meet one or more of a number of requirements established by law.
-Usually the borrower is charged for the interest that accrues on the loan during the forbearance period.
-Forbearance is not automatic, and the appropriate loan agency must be contacted for more information.
+A limited period during which a borrower of a federal educational loan is permitted to postpone or reduce loan payments due to hardship.
+Forbearance may be given for circumstances that are not covered by deferment.
+To qualify for forbearance, the borrower must meet one or more requirements established by law.
+The loans accrue interest during the period of forbearance.
+Forbearance is not automatic, and the appropriate loan servicer must be contacted for more information.

 Gift Aid or Gift Assistance

-Funding for postsecondary education, such as grants or scholarships, that does not require repayment or a work obligation.
+Funding for college, such as grants or scholarships, that does not require repayment or a work obligation.

 Grace Period

-The time period that begins the day a borrower no longer qualifies for loan deferment at a postsecondary educational institution: the date of graduation, or the last day of attendance, or the date a student's enrollment drops to below half-time status.
-The grace period is six months for Federal Stafford Loans, subsidized and unsubsidized, and nine months for Federal Perkins Loans.
+The period that begins the day a borrower is no longer enrolled at least half-time.
+The grace period is six months for Federal Direct Student Loans, subsidized and unsubsidized, and nine months for Federal Perkins Loans.
 During the grace period, repayment of loan principal (and, in some cases, interest) is not required.
+PLUS Loans do not have a grace period.

 Grant

-Funding for postsecondary education, usually awarded on the basis of need, that does not require repayment or a work obligation.
-Federal Title IV grant programs include Pell Grant and Supplemental Educational Opportunity Grant (SEOG).
+Funding for college, usually awarded based on need, that does not require repayment or a work obligation.
+Federal Title IV grant programs include the Federal Pell Grant and the Federal Supplemental Educational Opportunity Grant (FSEOG).

 Higher Education Act (HEA) of 1965